 A course designed to acquaint students with consumer mathematics, geometry, mathematical systems, introduction to probability and statistics, and an introduction to computers.
+Prerequisites: MTSC-101.
+Credit, three hours.

 MTSC-105.
 MATHEMATICS FOR TEACHERS I

 The course is designed to acquaint prospective PK-8, vocational, and special education teachers with the structure of the real numbers system and its subsystems, properties, operations, and algorithms.
 Topics include problem solving, logic, number theory, and mathematical operations over natural, integer, and rational numbers.
 The course emphasizes heuristic instruction of students with different learning styles.